Overview of Program

 The Allergy and Immunology Fellowship at Boston Medical Center was founded in 1995 to train future Allergy and Immunology academicians, basic and clinical scientists who are well prepared to meet the demands of medical and academic practice as it evolves in the 21st century.
 The training program is integrated into the teaching and research environment of the Section of Pulmonary, Allergy, Sleep and Critical Care Medicine at Boston Medical Center (BMC) to take advantage of its well-established research programs in lung immunology and asthma epidemiology, as well as the outstanding opportunities for clinical training afforded by BMC.
-BMC was formed ten years ago as a merger of Boston City Hospital and Boston University Medical Center.
-It is a highly successful hybrid entity combining a tertiary university-based medical center with an urban medical center that delivers care to the underserved populations of Boston Fellows spend time in various outpatient adult and pediatric venues, as well as the inpatient adult and pediatric inpatient consultation services.
+BMC was formed twenty years ago as a merger of Boston City Hospital and Boston University Medical Center.
+It is a highly successful hybrid entity combining a tertiary university-based medical center with an urban medical center that delivers care to the underserved populations of Boston.
+Fellows spend time in various outpatient adult and pediatric venues, as well as the inpatient adult and pediatric inpatient consultation services.
 Because of important clinical and research overlaps between Pulmonary Medicine and Allergy & Immunology, we feel that the close association of these programs will lead to synergistic approaches to research and to disease management.
-In fact, several of our trainees have completed training in Pulmonary and Critical Care prior to their Allergy & Immunology training
+In fact, several of our trainees have completed training in Pulmonary and Critical Care prior to their Allergy & Immunology training.

 - Frederic Little, MD, Assistant Professor of Medicine, Allergy/Immunology Fellowshiip Program Director

 - David M. Center , MD, Professor of Medicine and Section Chief, Pulmonary, Allergy and Critical Care Medicine

 - Robyn Cohen, MD, Associate Professor of Pediatrics